tommac08/docsv2/sources/ci_overview.md

 Shippable CI/CD is our Continuous Integration and Deployment platform.
 It uses **Build Minions** which are docker based containers to run your workloads.
 A couple of common use cases for Shippable CI include:

 -  Automating the packaging and deployment of web applications
--  Automated testing and continuous integration/deployment
+-  Automated testing and Continuous Integration/Deployment

 ## What is supported?